LisaMichael/liri-node-app/README.md

 ###### HW: WK10
 ###### LIRI-NODE-APP

-In order to meet the Employer Competitive standards and be ready to show your application to employers, the `README.md` file should meet the following criteria:

-1. Clearly state the problem the app is trying to solve (i.e. what is it doing and why)

 ###### INTRODUCTION
 In this assignment, I created an application called LIRI.
-LIRI is simlar to the iPhone's SIRI application.
+LIRI is similar to the iPhone's SIRI application.

 While SIRI is an acronym for "Speech Interpretation and Recogition Interface", LIRI is a "Language Interpretation and Recognition Interface".